ESE Parent Services

 The IEP is a written plan of action that helps children with disabilities succeed in school.
 For some tips on how you can be prepared to participate in the development of your child’s IEP, Getting Ready for Your Child's IEP Meeting.

-In Florida, students with disabilities have the right to classroom Accommodations and school districts are required by law to provide needed accommodations.
+In Florida, students with disabilities have the right to accommodations and school districts are required by law to provide needed accommodations.
 Many students with disabilities need only small changes in the way they are instructed and tested in order to be able to participate and be successful in regular classes.

 It is important to plan for the type of diploma your child will earn.
 It is appropriate to start thinking about graduation options when your child begins elementary school, as elementary school lays the foundation for future years.
 The diploma option selection occurs in the 8th grade (if not sooner).
 Florida Graduation Requirements